frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Transform Functions

-The high-level interface for transforming data provided by Frictionless is a set of `transform` functions:
+The high-level interface to transform data is a set of `transform` functions:
 - `transform`: detects the source type and transforms data accordingly
 - `transform_resource`: transforms a resource
 - `transform_package`: transforms a package
-- `transform_pipeline`: transforms resource or package based on a declarative pipeline definition
+- `transform_pipeline`: transforms a resource or package based on a declarative pipeline definition

 ## Transforming Resource